 - Lack of tools for a background check and search

-The definition of a bad hire might vary from company to company, but usually it boils down to not being able to produce quality work, not being able to work well with others, lack the right attitude or issues with their attendance.
+The definition of a bad hire might vary from company to company, but usually, it boils down to not being able to produce quality work, not being able to work well with others, lacking the right attitude or issues with their attendance.

 How Much Does a Bad Hire Cost?